silasbergen/Behavioral_classification_example_code/README.md

 # Overview

+ Tutorial for demonstrating implementation of  XGBoost to classify polytomous animal behavior from environmental features.
 Supporting information for *A review of supervised learning methods for classifying animal behavioral states from environmental  features* by Bergen et al.

- Subset of 10,000 GPS points and tutorial for implementing XGBoost to classify polytomous animal behavior from environmental features.
+Contents of repository:

 * `eagle_subset.csv`: Subset of 10,000 GPS points with variables `risk_class` (3-level risk classification) and predictor features
 * `xgboost_tutorial.Rmd`: R Markdown source file detailing implementation of XGBoost, specifically: